xtdb/xtdb/docs/phase_2.md

   never revisited.
 + Ability to collect statistics and data frequencies and feed them into the query planner to help it choose join order.
++ Support aggregates.
+This needs exploring, as some aggregates might not be possible to do by simply operating on the lazy result.
+If nothing else, we might want to supply aggregate functions that helps the user to do so.
 + Support variables in attribute position.
 Will likely require more indexes.
 + Support full nested expressions apart from simple predicates.